 In many jurisdictions, enforcement actions and consequences for noncompliance are rising.
 In the United States, these include enforcement actions in response to rules and regulations promulgated under the authority of federal agencies and state attorneys general and legislatures and consumer protection agencies.
-In addition, privacy advocates and industry groups have regularly proposed, and may propose in the future, self-regulatory standards that may legally or contractually apply to us.
+In addition, privacy advocates and industry groups have regularly proposed, and may propose in the future, selfregulatory standards that may legally or contractually apply to us.
 If we fail to follow these security standards, even if no customer information is compromised, we may incur significant fines or experience a significant increase in costs.
 Many state legislatures have adopted legislation that regulates how businesses operate online, including measures relating to privacy, data security and data breaches.
 Laws in all 50 states require businesses to provide notice to customers whose personally identifiable information has been disclosed as a result of a data breach.
 The laws are not consistent, and compliance in the event of a widespread data breach is costly.
 States are also constantly amending existing laws, requiring attention to frequently changing regulatory requirements.
 Furthermore, California recently enacted the California Consumer Privacy Act, or the CCPA, which became effective on January 1, 2020.
 The CCPA gives California residents expanded rights to access and delete their personal information, opt out of certain personal information sharing and receive detailed information about how their personal information is used.
 The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
-At this time, we do not collect personal data on residents of California but should we begin to do so, the CCPA will impose new and burdensome privacy compliance obligations on our business and will raise new risks for potential fines and class actions.
+Additionally, a new privacy law, the California Privacy Rights Act, or the CPRA, was approved by California voters in the election of November 3, 2020.
+The CPRA, which will take effect in most material respects on January 1, 2023, modifies the CCPA significantly, including by expanding consumers' rights with respect to certain sensitive personal information and creating a new state agency to oversee implementation and enforcement efforts, potentially resulting in further uncertainty and requiring us to incur additional costs and expenses in an effort to comply.
+At this time, we do not collect personal data on residents of California but should we begin to do so, the CCPA and CPRA will impose new and burdensome privacy compliance obligations on our business and will raise new risks for potential fines and class actions.